 If a sample (biopsy) has been taken, the result will take up to 5 weeks to process.
 You may be given an outpatient's appointment to return for review or alternatively the results will be forwarded to your GP.
 In this case you will need to make an appointment to see him/her.
+A report of the procedure will automatically be sent to your GP.

-Patient Going home
+Going home